Sawfish: Extinct (fossil) species

+The extinct order Sclerorhynchoidei had long rostra with large denticles similar to sawfishes and sawsharks.
+This feature was convergently evolved, recently proposed as 'pristification', and their closest living relatives are actually skates.
+While they are often called "sawfishes", the more accurate common name for sclerorhynchoids is "sawskates".

 Appearance and anatomy

 Sawfish are dull brownish, greyish, greenish or yellowish above, but the shade varies and dark individuals can be almost black.
 The underside is pale, and typically whitish.

 Saw

 The most distinctive feature of sawfish is their saw-like rostrum with a row of whitish teeth (rostral teeth) on either side of it.
 The rostrum is an extension of the chondrocranium ("skull"), made of cartilage and covered in skin.
-The rostrum length is typically about one-quarter to one-third of the total length of the fish, but it varies depending on species, and sometimes with age and sex.
+The rostrum length is typically about one quarter to one third of the total length of the fish, but it varies depending on species, and sometimes with age and sex.
 The rostral teeth are not teeth in the traditional sense, but heavily modified dermal denticles.
 The rostral teeth grow in size throughout the life of the sawfish and a tooth is not replaced if it is lost.
-In Pristis sawfish the teeth are found along the entire length of the rostrum, but in adult Anoxypristis there are no teeth on the basal one-quarter of the rostrum (about one-sixth in juvenile Anoxypristis).
+In Pristis sawfish, the teeth are found along the entire length of the rostrum, but, in adult Anoxypristis, there are no teeth on the basal one-quarter of the rostrum (about one-sixth in juvenile Anoxypristis).
 The number of teeth varies depending on the species and can range from 14 to 37 on each side of the rostrum.
-It is common for a sawfish to have slightly different tooth counts on each side of its rostrum (difference typically does not surpass three).
+It is common for a sawfish to have slightly different tooth counts on each side of its rostrum.
+(The difference typically does not surpass three.)
 In some species, females on average have fewer teeth than males.
 Each tooth is peg-like in Pristis sawfish, and flattened and broadly triangular in Anoxypristis.
 A combination of features, including fins and rostrum, are typically used to separate the species, but it is possible to do it by the rostrum alone.